Rossy (musician): Tapolaka

 He recorded his 1991 album Island of Ghosts at Peter Gabriel's Real World Studios in England.
-The following year he toured Europe with Rakoto Frah, an elderly master of the traditional sodina flute.
-His 1994 release, Bal kabosy, was a massive success in Madagascar and led Radio France International to award him a trophy, declaring him "The best ambassador of Malagasy music".
+The following year he toured Europe with Rakoto Frah, an elderly player of the traditional sodina flute.
+His 1994 release, Bal kabosy, was a success in Madagascar and led Radio France International to award him a trophy, declaring him "The best ambassador of Malagasy music".

 In 2001 he was named by Ratsiraka to the cabinet position of Cultural Adviser.

 Exile to France

 During the course of the 2001 campaign a conflict arose between Rossy and the opposition candidate, then-mayor of Antananarivo Marc Ravalomanana, which manifested in such indirect ways as the ostracism of Rossy's bodyguards by influential Ravalomanana supporters.
 Rossy chose to spend time in France to allow the political standoff to run its course.
 When Ravalomanana was ultimately declared the winner of the election, Rossy anticipated a further deterioration in his relations with the new political, social and economic leaders of the capital, and made the decision to remain with his family in France until the situation improved.
-He was to remain six years in France without returning home to Madagascar.
+He stayed for six years without returning home to Madagascar.
 Minister of Culture Patrick Ramiaramanana (2007–08) attempted to prohibit Rossy from holding concerts in Madagascar.
 Despite the friction between Rossy and Ravalomanana, Ramiaramanana's efforts were condemned by the president, who relieved the minister of his post.

-During Rossy's self-exile in France, he continued to focus on projects that broadened his artistic abilities.
+During Rossy's self-exile in France, he continued to focus on projects.
 He contributed to the album Vie Sauvage by French artist Antoine, and performed a concert in 2003 with Blankass, a French rock group.

 Return to Madagascar

 In 2008 Rossy returned to Madagascar, giving a series of concerts at Mahamasina Stadium in Antananarivo.
 These concerts were wildly successful; the first sold over 35,000 tickets, a number that in 2013 remained unsurpassed by any other Malagasy artist.
-He currently lives in Antananarivo with his family and gives regular performances.
+He lives in Antananarivo with his family and gives regular performances.
 In addition, he serves as cultural adviser to the administration of Andry Rajoelina, current interim head of state for the High Transitional Authority following the 2009 Malagasy political crisis that removed Ravalomanana from power.